 You do not have to please everyone

 This is important so I am going to say it again, you do not need to please everyone.
 It is exhausting, it is impossible, you do not need to please anyone other than yourself.
 People-pleasing is exhausting, can lead to burnout, stress, and never feeling like you are enough.
 Throughout my work career, I have been the youngest or only ethnic person in my office which added additional pressure.
 I even had one boss say I was opening the door for other people who looked like me.
-Another hiring manager who mentioned they were trying to get more young and diverse people added to the company.
+Another hiring manager mentioned they were trying to get more young and diverse people added to the company.
 While this should have been a compliment, it felt like if I made a mistake instead of getting a pass for having a human moment, I would be preventing other women of color or young people from getting an opportunity.
 I have had many jobs where there was no training and I was expected to figure it out and help my executives.
 While I managed to do this there were many days I went home completely drained and feeling defeated.
 Unless you are working in the medical field there is no reason to put life or death stakes on your office job, anything can be corrected and no one will die.
 Two years ago, it hit me that I do not have to represent every other person of color.
 I am not supposed to be a representation for everyone, I am merely here to do an amazing job and be the best Keri I can be.
-That is all any of us is expected to do.
+That is all any of us are expected to do.
 Show up every day trying to be a better person than we were yesterday and execute the task given to us to the best of our ability.
 While every job I have worked for has raved that they loved my work ethic and are sad to see me go I can’t help but think it’s due to my need to exceed expectations instead of doing just enough to get by.

 Your best is more than enough

 Once I realized I just had to be the best me I could be I felt so light!
-I asked for help when I needed it and most of the time the questions, I asked no one else knew the answers two so together we searched for an expert.
-So often I was afraid to ask for help because I thought that would be a sign, I could not handle the job when in reality asking for help is a strength.
+I asked for help when I needed it and most of the time the questions, I asked no one else knew the answers too so together we searched for an expert.
+I was afraid to ask for help because I thought that would be a sign, I could not handle the job when in reality asking for help is a strength.
 I’ve learned to reach out to co-workers to collaborate on projects and delegate different tasks to help my team run smoothly.
 By putting my perfectionist qualities aside, I have been able to enjoy work with less stress, not have a migraine that lasts for days, and have enough time to enjoy my personal life.
 Learning to let go is the greatest gift you can give yourself.
-When you focus on building upon your strengths and delegating task to others that excel in it you can save yourself so much time and stress.
-In the end, the team works better by playing up one another’s strength instead of constantly focusing on one another’s weaknesses.
+When you focus on building upon your strengths and delegating tasks to others that excel in them you can save yourself so much time and stress.
+In the end, the team works better by playing up one another’s strengths instead of constantly focusing on one another’s weaknesses.